ronnyhartenstein/ronnyhartenstein.github.io/_posts/2018/2018-05-14-Book-Review-Crafting-Quality-Software-Qafoo.md

 >- You can be sure which properties a passed struct has - no need to check the availability of each property on access
 >- Structs can throw exceptions access to non-existent properties

 > The drawbacks:
 >- The structs are objects, which means they are passed by reference.
 This can be an issue if you are operating on those structs.
+>- An object requires more space (zval + object in object storage + class entry (once for all objects of that class) + object itself + HashTable w/ properties) compared to an array (zval + HashTable)
+>- Accessing elements takes a bit more time (fetch the object from the object storage and call the `get_property` handler before doing the actual hash lookup)

+> I think this can implemented more usefully atop `ArrayObject`.
+The attribute handlers `getOffset` and `setOffset` operate identically to `__get` and `__set`, but provide array syntax in addition.
+Yet autocompletion driven development can still be facilitated.

+> `ArrayObject` is cool, but it uses `ArrayAccess`. `ArrayAccess` is substantially slower than just a property access since it involves multiple method calls.

+Das dürfte allerdings nur bei massiven Gebrauch eine Rolle spielen.
+Im allermeisten Fall bremsen Netzlatenzen, Drittsystem-Anbindungen, Dateisystem-Zugriffe, DB-Locks etc. mehr als zusätzliche Objekt-Methoden-Zugriffe.
+Der Zugewinn an Lesbarkeit, Wartbarkeit und IDE-Support wiegt das allemal auf.
+Und: Nicht auf "Premature Optimization", "Fear of many Classes" oder "Primitive Obsession" reinfallen!

 **Lösung:**
 - Immutable gestalten (`__construct()` beachten, [Referenz](http://blog.florianwolters.de/educational/2013/03/07/Pattern-Immutable-Object/#php-54))